ToReinberger/pyHeart4Fish/Readme.md

 11-05-2023
 1) CziReader from AICSImageIO has been fully replaced czifile package > now all image types can be loaded correctly
 2) pxiel values of images are now normalied [0 - 255] using cv2.normalize method
-3) .feather output per fish were replaced with .csv, as .feather cannot store single line outputs
+3) .feather output per fish was replaced with .csv, as .feather cannot store single line outputs

 ---